BerkeleyLab/upcxx/docs/ccs-rpc.md

   terminal.

 * `UPCXX_CCS_MAX_SEGMENTS`: Controls the limit on verified executable segments.
   Default: initially loaded segment count + 256.
+The value of `UPCXX_CCS_MAX_SEGMENTS` must fall between the number of segments loaded at init time (plus some unspecified padding) and 32768.
+Values outside this range are silently raised or lowered to meet this requirement.

 ## Potential Improvements